espimarisa/hibiki/.github/CONTRIBUTING.md

   - If it's referring to someone influenced by the command, use `member`.

 - When using ParsedArgs as pargs[0].value, import the type it is.

+  - This isn't needed, but it helps intellisense.

   - Example: `pargs[0].value as Member;`